jflamy/owlcms4/docs/Records.md

 -  The lower bound for bodyweights is the top of the previous category, and the heavyweight category is given with a > (`>109` for example).
 - You can translate the RecordName and AgeGroup columns.
 They are used for display only.
-- You should not translate the `Lift` column.
+- The `Lift` column relies on the first letter being S C or T to distinguish the lift types
-- Columns after `L` can be left empty.
+- Columns `K` and after are not currently displayed, but are very useful when updating the files, and for human readers.

 ### Updating Records